modelscope/FunASR/docs/migration_from_whisper.md

 ## Share the result

-If FunASR replaces or complements your existing ASR stack, consider opening a [showcase issue](https://github.com/modelscope/FunASR/issues/new?template=showcase.md).
+If FunASR replaces or complements your existing ASR stack, consider opening a [Migration Benchmark Report](https://github.com/modelscope/FunASR/issues/new?template=migration_benchmark.md) or [showcase issue](https://github.com/modelscope/FunASR/issues/new?template=showcase.md).
 Migration reports with hardware, speed, quality notes, and deployment details help new users choose the right path faster.